lucyhorowitz/lucyhorowitz.github.io/README.md

 I have written two REU papers, one on the [Poincaré group](https://math.uchicago.edu/~may/REU2021/REUPapers/Horowitz.pdf) and one on the [smash product](https://math.uchicago.edu/~may/REU2022/REUPapers/Horowitz.pdf).

 Outside of math, I enjoy reading and music.
-I'm (slowly) teaching myself to play the accordion and the bass guitar.
+My favorite book is _A Canticle for Leibowitz_ by Walter M. Miller, Jr. I'm (slowly) teaching myself to play the accordion and the bass guitar.

 Here is my [GitHub](https://github.com/lucyhorowitz).